 Step 7: Breathe The Pressure, Yoga Style

-Use your stomach muscles to push air up in your mouth, wait a second or two and breathe it out, then repeat.
+Use your stomach muscles to push air up in your mouth, wait for a second or two and breathe it out, then repeat.
 You’ll know you’re doing it right if you feel a draught hitting the roof of your mouth.

 Step 8: Work the Room

-Prior to the comedy nights, my warm-up was giving out flyers, selling tickets, seeing how many people I could tickle into becoming last-minute walk-ins.
+Before the comedy nights, my warm-up was giving out flyers, selling tickets, seeing how many people I could tickle into becoming last-minute walk-ins.
 Find your equivalent and get stuck in.

 Step 9: Admit You’re Nervous

-There’s no point being all nonchalant in the run up, then bricking it onstage.
+There’s no point being all relaxed in the run-up, then bricking it onstage.
 It’s cool to admit to being nervous as you make your rounds (particularly to the other presenters – the other people in the gig are usually there for you).
 Acting cool beforehand and having your skin frost over with fear once you’re on stage is a disaster.
 Get it all out beforehand.
 Keep moving.
 Fidget away.
 Bounce up and down on the balls of your feet.
 Pace the Green Room, or the streets if you like.

-I’ve worked with comedians who’ve worked 1,000 seat theatres...and seen them go right to the verge of a major panic attack before going on stage in the basement of a pub.
+I’ve worked with comedians who’ve worked 1,000 seat theatres – and seen them go right to the verge of a major panic attack before going on stage in the basement of a pub.
 Chanting backstage, “I can’t do it, I don’t know what to say to them” – before strolling into the spotlight and having the time of their lives.

 Step 10: Curtain Call

-Another essential part of the final warm up is visualisation.
-Cristiano Ronaldo, arguably the best soccer player in the world, before he hits a free kick, holds a specific pose: arms hang loose, chest puffed out, eyes tight shut.
-He’s blocking out the world, gazing into his mind's eye and imagining the impending free kick sailing over the wall into the bottom corner of the net so the crowd explodes with joy.
+Another essential part of the final warm-up is visualisation.
+Cristiano Ronaldo, arguably the best soccer player in the world, before he hits a free-kick, holds a specific pose: arms hang loose, chest puffed out, eyes tight shut.
+He’s blocking out the world, gazing into his mind's eye and imagining the impending free-kick sailing over the wall into the bottom corner of the net, so the crowd explodes with joy.

 For me, visualisation involves imagining, in lurid detail, a laughing applauding audience having a crackin’ night out.
 Yours might be heads-on-one-side rapt attention, people walking forward to shake your hand and ask for your business card.
 Whatever.
 Work it out.
-Then imagine hard while doing your yoga belly breathing and it will all come true.
+Then imagine hard while doing your yoga belly breathing, and it will all come true.